 How to Practice

-Rachel Lee Hall is an expert in mindful practice and author of Purpose In Practice: 26 Rules for the Practicing Musician.
+Rachel O’Brien is an expert in mindful practice and author of Purpose In Practice: 26 Rules for the Practicing Musician.

 “If you think about it, practicing is really an art in itself.
 No one sits down to their instrument for the first time and suddenly knows exactly how to practice.”

-Passionate about advocating for and introducing the harp and classical music to new audiences, Ms. Hall regularly performs in non-traditional spaces such as schools, nursing homes, private homes, marketplaces, and mountain overlooks.
-Ms. Hall teaches on faculty at Hollins University in Roanoke, Virginia.
+Passionate about advocating for and introducing the harp and classical music to new audiences, Rachel regularly performs in non-traditional spaces such as schools, nursing homes, private homes, marketplaces, and mountain overlooks.
+Rachel O’Brien teaches on faculty at Hollins University in Roanoke, Virginia.
 She also maintains a private studio as a Roanoke harp teacher and is an instructor of Eurhythmics, an approach to rhythm through movement.